Women’s Health Physical Therapy

 What To Expect At Your Women’s Health PT Session:

 Dr. Osborne DPT will first gather a comprehensive medical history pertaining to your women’s health concerns.
 She will want to gain insight on your nutrition, voiding, and exercise habits, so be prepared to provide a brief account of these activities.
 She will then check for abdominal and postural strength deficiencies that may contribute to your condition and may perform internal evaluations to assess the integrity of your pelvic floor muscles.
-Dr Osborne DPT strives to educate all of her patients on the cause and prognosis of their condition, and all patients come away from Stride Strong armed with a treatment plan and home exercises.
+Dr Osborne DPT strives to educate all of her patients on the cause and prognosis of their condition, and all patients come away from Stride Strong armed with a treatment plan and home exercises. **Make sure you provide the front desk with your prescription from your physician so we are aware of all the conditions they are treating you for. **

 Conditions and symptoms that Dr. Osborne DPT treats: